tbidne/charon/README.md

 Available options:
-  --force                  If enabled, will forcibly overwrite restored path(s).
+  --force                  Forcibly overwrites restored path(s).
+Otherwise,
-                           Otherwise, collisions with existing paths will either throw an error (with --no-prompt) or prompt the user to decide.
+                           collisions with existing paths will either throw an error (with --no-prompt) or prompt the user to decide.

-  --no-prompt              If enabled, will not ask before restoring path(s).
+  --no-prompt              Will not ask before restoring path(s).
+Collisions
-                           Collisions with existing paths will either error or overwrite, depending on --force.
+                           with existing paths will either error or overwrite, depending on --force.

-  -i,--indices             If active, allows selecting by numeric index instead
+  -i,--indices             Allows selecting by numeric index instead of trash
-                           of trash name.
+                           name.
 Incompatible with explicit paths.

   -h,--help                Show this help text
 ```